ianw89/SelfCalGroupFinder/releases/desi/sv3/README.md

 plt.loglog()
 ```

-Note that when converting redshifts to distances we use LCDM cosmology with Omega_M=0.25 and H=100.
+Note that when converting redshifts to distances we use flat LCDM cosmology with Omega_M=0.25 and H=100.

-**KNOWN BUGS**
+**KNOWN ISSUE**

-1. In a very small number of edge cases, `L_TOT` < `L_GAL` due to an undiagnosed issue.
-2. In a very small number of edge cases, `N_SAT` = -1 due to an undiagnosed issue.
-This may be related to #1.
-3. Though the number of groups (unique values of `IGRP`) should exact match the number of centrals galaxies (`IS_SAT==False`), they are slightly off from each other due to an undiagnosed issue that may be related to #1 and #2.
+1. There is some contamination of non-galaxy objects in the catalog.
+This is primarilly from the unobserved targets (no DESI spectra), which would have been filtered out due to a poor spectral fitting.